josephmate/AdventOfCodeIBMCloudSlackBot/README.md

 Since IBM Functions and Cloudant have a free tier, it shouldn't cost you anything to host your advent of code leaderboard, at least I hope so otherwise my Christmas wishlist might be taking a hit.

 I don't expected to exceed the free tier (as of Dec.
-9 2021)
+9 2021) from browsing their site

 * 400,000 GB-s for my functions
 *  20 reads/sec